tangollama/cis411_lab0/labreports/LAB_wesleycqy.md

 - ![MasterFeatureBranch](../assets/MasterFeatureBranch.png "MasterFeatureBranch")

 # Step 4: Setup a Continuous Integration configuration
 - Circle.ci allows a developer to edit the code of a program or new feature while the original program still runs appropriately.
+Once done editing, it then checks to see if the code can run and can be integrated well into the original repository.
-- They allow me to copy a file onto my own site/device and make changes to it without changing the original file.
-It then makes sure that my edited code is compatible with the original one.
+- The config.yml file is a set of instructions that tells circle.ci how the edited code should be checked and integrated back into the original program.
-- It indicates that when I want to push my code up into the original repository, it should work as Circle Ci has already checked it out for me.
+- It indicates that when I want to push my code up into the original repository, it should work and is compatible, as Circle Ci has already verified its functionality.
 - I would make sure the code is always ready to be deployed.
 Never halfway done to prevent it accidentally deployed and causing issues.

 # Step 5: Merging the feature branch